ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 ## Advance Feedback

-Students who wish to receive feedback on their work for any course assignment should first open an issue on the issue tracker for their assignment's GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
-After creating this issue, you will see that GitHub has created a unique web site that references it.
-To alert the course instructor to the fact that the issue was created and that you want feedback on your work, please send it to him by a Slack direct message at least 24 hours in advance of the project's due date.
+Learners who wish to receive feedback on their work for any assignment should first open an issue on the issue tracker for their assignment's GitHub repository, giving an appropriate title and description for the type of feedback that they would like the instructor to provide.
+After creating this issue, they will see that GitHub has created a unique web site that references it.
+To alert the instructor to the fact that the issue was created and that you want feedback on your work, please send it to him by a Slack direct message at least 24 hours in advance of the project's due date.
 After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is resolved and ultimately marked as closed.

 ## Assessment Delivery

-The course instructor invites students to incrementally complete all of the learning objectives for a technical challenge, laboratory assignment, and practical assignment.
-As long as your work passes all of the GatorGrader checks before an assignment's deadline, you will receive full credit for that part of your assignment grade.
-After the deadline for project submission, all grades for the course projects will be reported through a student's GitHub repository using either messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
-Students should ask questions about their grade for any project on GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.
+The instructor invites learners to incrementally complete all of the learning objectives for an engineering effort, programming project, and source code survey.
+As long as a learner's work passes all of the GatorGrader checks before an assignment's deadline, they will receive full credit for that part of an assignment's grade.
+After the deadline for project submission, all grades for a project will be reported through a student's GitHub repository using either messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
+Learners should ask questions about their grade for a project on GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a learner can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

 ## Assignment Discussion

-Students who wish to receive feedback on their work for any graded course assignment should leave question in the same region of Github where the course instructor submitted the assignment's grade.
-For example, if the instructor submits your grade to a pull request in your repository for a laboratory assignment, then you should ask questions about your grade in that pull request, bearing in mind the need to @-mention the course instructor in the body of your comment.
-Students can continue to discuss the graded assignment with the course instructor until they understand all the technical topics that were the focus of the particular assignment.
+Learners who wish to receive feedback on their work for any graded assignment should leave question in the same region of Github where the instructor submitted the assignment's grade.
+For example, if the instructor submits the grade to a pull request in the repository for an engineering effort, then you should ask questions about your grade in that pull request, bearing in mind the need to @-mention the instructor in the body of your comment.
+Learners can continue to discuss the graded assignment with the instructor until they understand all the technical topics that were the focus of the particular assignment.